An empire‑building boardgame for 1–6 players where politics is the deadliest weapon of all.

 This card lets you tax the provinces you govern

-This card converts your prestige into more permanent victory points and opens provinces up to re-election
+This card converts your prestige into more permanent victory points, lets you Enact powerful Reforms and opens up provinces to re-election

 This card uses the law courts to steal prestige from your political rivals